 Students must complete the following two steps:

-- Complete the Reimbursement Survey in Yale Career Link – “Class of 2021 Travel Reimbursement for Nonprofit, Government and Arts Interviews” in the “Surveys” section.
+- Complete the Reimbursement Survey in Yale Career Link – “Class of 2021 Travel/Career Reimbursement for Nonprofit, Government and Arts” in the “Surveys” section.

 - Email Stephanie Glover (email@example.com) the following three items:

-- Transportation Receipts associated with your interview.
-If you traveled for more than one interview and the combined cost was up to $200, submit all receipts at once.
+- Transportation/Other Career Related Engagement Receipts associated with your interview, conference or membership registration or subscription service.
+If you traveled for more than one interview, or engaged with more than one career related service, and the combined cost was up to $200, submit all receipts at once.
 Each student will be reimbursed one time for the total amount, up to $200.

 - A Completed W-9 Form if you are a U.S. Citizen or U.S. Permanent Resident or a W-8 BEN Form if you are a non-U.S. Citizen or non-U.S. Permanent Resident.

 - Proof of Interview (i.e. itinerary, confirmation email or letter from the interviewing site).
 If the invitation came via phone, request that the employer provide a brief email outlining the details of your interview/audition.
 For OCS coordinated Consortium Career Fair programs, such as DC ImpactLink and DC BioLink and DataLink interviews, send the travel itinerary.